rkompass/Lcd_I2c8574/README.md

 ### There are currently 3 versions of the driver

+- **lcd_i2c8574_m.py**:   Minimal driver.
+No scrolling.
+  All ASCII characters from chr(32) . . chr(126).
+Only 6 custom characters.
+  Consumes 1.8-1.9 K of RAM (in Micropython, ??-2.5 K in Circuitpython).
 - **lcd_i2c8574.py**:   Standard driver.
 Includes scrolling.
   Corrected '\\\\\' and '~' characters, so that all ASCII characters from chr(32) . . chr(126) are displayed.
 Only 6 custom characters.
-  Consumes ~2.7 K of RAM.
-- **lcd_i2c8574_m.py**:   Minimal driver.
-No scrolling.
-  All ASCII characters from chr(32) . . chr(126).
-Only 6 custom characters.
-  Consumes ~1.8 K of RAM.
+  Consumes 2.7-3.3 K of RAM (in Micropython, ??-3.6 K in Circuitpython).
 - **lcd_i2c8574_x.py**:   Extended driver.
 Added the following characters to standard driver:
   `'£¥€ §¶ °´• √±÷ äöüß ←→ αβεθμπρσ ΣΩ'`.
 No custom characters as they are used for some of these.
-Consumes ~3.2 K of RAM.
+Consumes 3.2-3.8 K of RAM (in Micropython, ??-4.1 K in Circuitpython).

+The drivers work with Micropython and Circuitpython.

 The drivers are synchronous.
-The API is slightly changed (see below).

-There is an extensive test script for each driver version (**lcd_i2c8574_test.py**, **lcd_i2c8574_x_test.py** and **lcd_i2c8574_m_test.py**).
+There is a **common extensive test script** for all driver versions (**lcd_i2c8574_test.py**) which you may adapt to your needs mostly by adjusting comments.
 In case the following API description is not sufficient have a look there.

 ### Installation and API

-1. Copy one of the above files to your device.
+1. Copy one (or all three) of the above files to your device.

 2. Setup I2C:

+   ##### Pyboard, Micropython:

-   Pyboard: Wire I2C accordingly and then put in your script something like:
+   Wire I2C accordingly (see the Fritzing schema for pyboard) and then put in your script something like:
    `from machine import I2C`
    `i2c = I2C('Y', freq=100000)`

+   ##### Raspberry Pi Pico, Micropython:

+   After wiring like in the Fritzing schema for Pico include the following into you script:

+   `from machine import I2C,  Pin          # Raspberry Pi Pico, Micropython` `i2c = I2C(0, sda=Pin(0), scl=Pin(1), freq=100000)`

+   ##### Raspberry Pi Pico, Circuitpython:

+   After wiring like in the Fritzing schema for Pico include the following into you script:
+   `import board                         # Raspberry Pi Pico, Circuitpython` `from busio import I2C`
+   `i2c = I2C(sda=board.GP0, scl=board.GP1)`
+   `while i2c.try_lock():  # CP requires I2C bus locking`
+   `    pass`

+   The above statements are in the test script, you activate them by selective commenting in/out.
-   Depending on your hardware you may have to use another id for I2C, specify scl and/or sda pins or use machine.SoftI2C (instead of machine.I2C which is hard I2C).
+   Depending on your hardware you may have to use another id for I2C (e.g. 'X' for pyboard), specify scl and/or sda pins or use `machine.SoftI2C` (instead of `machine.I2C` which is hard I2C).
 See https://docs.micropython.org/en/latest/library/machine.I2C.html for more info.
-   If you are not sure your I2C is set up correctly, test it with a scan.
+   It is recommended to test your I2C setup with a scan.

+   The test script includes a verbose I2C scan that you may use.

-   If you encounter problems: I2C needs pull-up resistors which are activated automatically with the above command, but may not suffice (internal pull-up resistors are not very strong, i.e have large Ω values) so you perhaps have to add extra ones in the range 3.3-10 kΩ.
+   If you encounter problems (e.g. no device responding to the scan): Check the I2C channel, try another one if available.
+Check the pins.
+Pin numbers on the board may be different to those of the MCU (if in doubt, try them out with LED blinking).
+I2C needs pull-up resistors which are activated automatically with the above commands, but may not suffice (MCU-internal pull-up resistors are not very strong, i.e have large Ω values) so you perhaps have to add extra ones in the range 3.3-10 kΩ.
+   If your I2C scan returns one or more devices you are almost finished.
+Find out which one (i.e. which address) is the one of your LCD backpack.
+If you have a PCF8574 on your backpack then the address is in the range 0x20..0x27 (which is 32..39 decimal) - depending on the soldering of 3 solder-connections (A0, A1 and A2, see PCF8574 image) on the board.
+By default (no soldering) it's 0x27.
+   With a PCF8574A the address range is 0x38..0x3F (i.e. 56..63 decimal), 0x3F by default.

 3. Import the driver and instantiate the lcd class:
    `from lcd_i2c8574 import I2cLcd`
    `lcd = I2cLcd(i2c, 0x27, (20, 4))`
    Of course you use `lcd_i2c8574_x` or `lcd_i2c8574_m` for another driver version.
-   `0x27` is the I2C device address of the PCF8574 backpack chip.
-It may be set to other values by soldering. `i2c_addr=0x27` is the default and can be omitted. `(20, 4)` are the dimensions of my LCD: 20 charaters x 4 lines.
+   Instead of`0x27` you may have to use another number as the I2C device address of your backpack chip as noted above.
+Note that `i2c_addr=0x27` is a default of the I2cLcd class and can be omitted.
-   Depending on your display you may need (8, 2), (16, 1), (16, 2), (16, 4), (20, 2), (40, 1) or (40, 2). `dim=(16, 2)` is the default and can be omitted
+   `(20, 4)` are the dimensions of my LCD: 20 charaters x 4 lines.
+Depending on your display you may need other numbers like (8, 2), (16, 1), (16, 2), (16, 4), (20, 2), (40, 1) or (40, 2). `dim=(16, 2)` is the default and again may be omitted
    Optionally you may specify `scroll=False` in the standard and extended driver to prevent scrolling.
-This saves some memory (for storage of written lines).
+This saves some memory.

 4. Optionally set light and cursor:
    `lcd.set_display(backl=False)` switches backlight off.